 - Spend in This Order: 1) Partner Vetting, 2) Stable Base, 3) Quality Hero Ingredient, 4) Packaging, 5) Initial Inventory.

-Launching a gummy line on a budget is a masterclass in focused passion.
+Launching a gummy line on a budget is a crash course in focus.
 It forces you to prioritize integrity, clarity, and smart execution over flashy extras.
-By building on a rock-solid foundation and making strategic choices, you don't just create a product-you build a credible, lasting brand.
+By building on a rock-solid foundation and making smart choices, you don't just create a product-you build a credible, lasting brand.
 Now, let's get mixing.